 - Elective Share (sometimes)

-Surviving Spouse Rights When There Is No Valid Will
+Does a Surviving Spouse Have Rights in Idaho When There Is No Valid Will?

 Surviving Spouse’s Share of Separate Property

 If the decedent did not have any surviving issue or parents, then the surviving spouse is entitled to all of the separate property.
 If the decedent had surviving issue or parents, then the surviving spouse has the right to ½ of the estate.

 The surviving spouse is entitled to decedent’s ½ of the community property.

 - Homestead Allowance: The surviving spouse is entitled to a homestead allowance of $50,000.

 - Exempt Property: In addition to the homestead allowance, a surviving spouse in Idaho is entitled to a value, not exceeding $10,000 of tangible personal property.
 Tangible personal property includes household furniture, cars, appliances, and personal effects.